WGAR-FM: WNCR (1970–1975)

 Bill Barrett, radio critic for the Cleveland Press, began a multi-part review of WNCR in late April 1971 by replying to a reader asking him what kind of station it was with, "dadburned if I know!"
 Barrett critiqued the station's use of "musical crudities" in songs played that included "the ultimate four-letter word" along with editorial-heavy newscasts being "a sort of little theater of news" analogous to the conservative-leaning Paul Harvey on WGAR.
 David Spero—son of area television producer Herman Spero, who produced a half-hour late-night television show starring Don Imus—was hired by WNCR on referral by Imus.
 WNCR's success got the attention of WMMS general manager David Moorehead, who began extending an invitation for Bass to rejoin that station.
 An eventual series of conflicts between WNCR management and Nationwide executives led Bass to publicly resign on September 23, 1971, in an interview with alternative newspaper Great Swamp Erie da da Boom, disclosing in the process that he had relieved of his program director role several weeks earlier.
 Moorehead immediately hired not only Bass, but Perlich and Spero, all of whom joined WMMS the following week, but neither of them were aware of WMMS and WHK's pending sale to Malrite Communications three months later or of Moorehead's transfer to KMET in Los Angeles.
 WNCR continued the format with the remaining airstaff and moved their studios to the Stouffer Building in Playhouse Square, but rumors persisted of internal conflicts between management over the station's musical direction.

 WNCR dropped the rock format on January 16, 1973, in favor of Top 40 now directly patterned after WNCI, dismissing the entire airstaff.
 Future WMMS program director John Gorman saw the move as Nationwide's conservative ownership "torpedoing" the station as they were uncomfortable with a progressive format.
-The Top 40 format lasted until March 4, 1974, when WNCR switched to country music, marking the first instance of country on the FM dial in a major market.
+The Top 40 format lasted until March 4, 1974, when WNCR switched to country music, returning the format full-time to the Cleveland market since 1971, when WCJW was sold off.
 Within weeks of WNCR's switch, WHK also flipped to country, a format Malrite had originally intended for WMMS.
 Despite the immediate competition from WHK, the next Arbitron ratings book showed WNCR as one of four Cleveland FM stations among the market's top ten stations, which was also attributed to increased presence of FM tuners installed in automobiles.
 Gorman retrospectively stated that WMMS "dodged a bullet" with this switch, as Nationwide had declined to move WGAR's highly rated contemporary format over to the FM dial.